 In the western hemisphere, Guadua angustifolia is something like the queen of bamboo.
 It’s a giant, clumping, tropical bamboo that normally grows at altitudes of 2,000 to 5,000 feet above sea level, in the highlands of Colombia, Venezuela, Ecuador and northern Peru.

-In South America this bamboo is widely used, with great cultural and economic importance.
+In South America, this bamboo is widely used, with great cultural and economic importance.
 The culms commonly reach 100 feet in height, with thick walls that make them ideal for construction.
 Outside of this equatorial habit, however, this bamboo does not grow so well.
 Even in the subtropical climes of Florida, you are unlikely to come across an ornamental specimen of Guadua.

 Bamboo in the Andes: Chusquea and Rhipidocladum

 Perhaps not as well-known as Guadua, the genus Chusquea probably has the widest natural distribution of any bamboo.
 The 150 or so species of this neotropical genus naturally occur from 47°S in southern Chile all the way to 24°N in Sonora, Mexico, and from sea level up to 10 or 12,000 feet in altitude.
 Native to the mountains of Chile and Argentina, Chusquea andina is one the hardiest and most cold-tolerant bamboos of South America.
+Closer to the equator, C. tesselata is more likely to achieve those record-setting elevations.

 Several species of Chusquea are popular as ornamentals.
 They can tolerate a wide range of temperatures, from around 0º F to 100º F, and mostly grow 10-30 feet in height.
 These Latin American beauties also have very attractive culms, golden-yellow in color with dark green rings around the node joints.
+And interestingly, they are solid rather than hollow inside.

 The genus Rhipidocladum is especially unusual, with just 15 or 20 species distributed from Mexico to South America.
 These bamboo varieties are distinguishable for their long leaves and fan-like branching.
 In fact, rhipid is Greek for fan-like, and clad means branch.
 They typically grow in the montane forests of Chiapas and Central America, through Colombia and in the lower elevations of the Andes, up to about 8 or 9,000 feet.